drawpile/listserver/README.md

 The remote address header setting is critical: the remote address of the connection will be the address of the nginx server, so the original client address must be passed in the HTTP header.

-## Changelog

-2019-03-24 Version 1.5

- * Added CheckServer option: the list server can check if the listed address is actually running a reachable Drawpile server

-2017-02-15 Version 1.0

- * First release (succeeds the old PHP and Python based implementations)
- * Implements API spec version 1.2